 The earliest date at which a police officer and firefighter can receive full benefits is called the normal retirement date.
 The normal retirement date is the first day of the month coincident with or following completion of 20 years of continuous service or attainment of age 55 with 10 years of continuous service.
 There is no mandatory retirement date; employees may work past their normal retirement date and continue to accrue additional benefits.

 A police officer member who exercises normal retirement is entitled to receive a benefit payable monthly equal to 3.5% of the average monthly earnings for the highest three consecutive years of compensation multiplied by the member’s years of continuous service subject to a maximum of 84%.

 A firefighter member who exercises normal retirement is entitled to receive a benefit payable monthly equal to 3.4% of the average monthly earnings for the highest two consecutive years of compensation multiplied by the member’s years of continuous service subject to a maximum annual benefit amount.
 The maximum annual benefit amount is the lesser of:

-Members separating from service receive a $10.50 monthly supplement per year of service which is $10.50 for firefighter participants and $20.00 for police officer participants.
+Members separating from service receive a monthly supplement per whole year of service which is $10.50 for firefighter participants and $20.00 for police officer participants.

 A member may be eligible for early retirement after attainment of age 50 with 10 years of continuous service.
 Members so qualifying may receive benefits under one of the following two options: